-No 38 Agnew's Corner via Lisburn Bus Station will NOT be servicing Culcavy or Hillsborough at 3.40 pm
+\No 38 Agnew's Corner via Lisburn Bus Station will NOT be servicing Culcavy or Hillsborough at 3.40 pm

-Autumn Term 2023
+Autumn Term 2024

-The Autumn term begins for our new Year 8 pupils with a half day on Friday 25 August 2023.
+The Autumn term begins for our new Year 8 pupils with a half day on Tuesday 27 August 2024.
 Year 8 pupils are invited into School to meet again with their Collect and Year Teacher, their pupil Mentors and the others in their Collect.
 They will also have the opportunity to familiarise themselves with their surroundings.
-Year 8 will be off on Monday 28 August for the Bank Holiday but will be back in school on Tuesday 29 August 2023 along with other Year Groups when they will experience their first subject classes.
+On Wednesday 28 August they will be in school with other Year Groups and on Thursday 29 August they will experience their first subject classes.
 Induction activities will continue during the first month of the Autumn term.
 Pupils have an 'Away Day' together in September and we organise a series of personal development activities which will allow them to settle into friendship groups and get to know staff.

-Autumn Term: Thursday 24 August - Friday 22 December
+Autumn Term: Thursday 22 August - Friday 20 December\

-Autumn Half Term: Monday 30 October - Friday 3 November
+Autumn Half Term: Monday 28 October - Friday 1 November

-Spring Term: Monday 8 January - Friday 22 March Spring Half Term: Monday 12 February - Friday 16 February
+Spring Term: Monday 6 January - Friday 11 April Spring Half Term: Monday 10 February - Friday 14 February

-Summer Term: Monday 8 April - Friday 28 June Summer Bank Holiday: Monday 6 May
+Summer Term: Monday 28 April - Monday 30 June

+Summer Bank Holiday: Monday 5 May

-24 August will be a school day for Year 13 only
+\ 22 August will be a school day for Year 13 only